 Each exhibit that is offered into evidence shall have a "sponsoring witness."
-One of the purposes of having a sponsoring witness associated with an exhibit is to establish a foundation for the exhibit and to prevent exhibits from coming into the record with no explanation regarding the exhibit or its purpose.

-If all of the parties participating in the hearing stipulate, an exception may be granted to the rule and an exhibit may be entered into evidence without a sponsoring witness's testimony.
-For example, if the parties are willing to stipulate and agree to designate portions of deposition testimony to be admitted into the record in lieu of live testimony, along with certain exhibits that were discussed during the deposition, such request will generally be permitted, as long as the exhibit was clearly identified and discussed during the deposition and that the deposition pages discussing the exhibit are included in the designation.
+One of the purposes of having a sponsoring witness associated with an exhibit it to establish a foundation for the exhibit and to prevent exhibits from coming into the record that have no explanation regarding it.
+Sponsoring witness testimony does not necessarily have to be in the form of live testimony if all parties (Complainant(s), Respondent(s) and Staff) are in agreement to allow otherwise.
+For example, if parties are willing to stipulate and agree to designate portions of deposition testimony into the record in lieu of live testimony, along with certain exhibits that were discussed during the deposition, such request will generally be permitted, as long as the exhibit was clearly identified and discussed during the deposition and that the deposition pages discussing the exhibit are included in the designation.